-A legacy system is an old or out-of-date system, technology or software application that continues to be used by an organization because it still performs the functions it was initially intended to do.
+A legacy system is an old or out-dated system, technology or software application that continues to be used by an organization because it still performs the functions it was initially intended to do.
 Generally, legacy systems no longer have support and maintenance and they are limited in terms of growth.
 However, they cannot easily be replaced.

 Legacy systems are often essential within an organization.
 That is undoubtedly one of the main reasons why legacy systems are still widely used among companies.
-So, IT managers must analyze which are their legacy systems and to which extent it is worth maintaining them.
+So, IT managers must analyze which are the company’s legacy systems and to which extent it is worth maintaining them.
 In general, legacy systems are critical to day-to-day operations, so their migration and replacement must be carefully assessed and planned to minimize potential risks.

 Why are legacy systems still used?

-- They still fulfill a business need or are mission-critical systems.
+- They still fulfill a business need or they are mission-critical systems.

-- Replacing a legacy system involves investing a quantity of resources — money, time and staff — the company can’t always assume.
+- Replacing a legacy system involves investing a quantity of resources — money, time and staff — companies cannot always assume.

 - The company lacks the IT skills to migrate the legacy system.